Artem-Bohush/node.js-mysql-crud-rest-api/README.md

 ## CRUD REST API
-   This is very simple REST API for your 'Task manager' application.
+   This is very simple REST API for your 'Task manager' application =)